webJose/DomDescendantCounter/README.md

 ## Installation

+> [!IMPORTANT]
+> The logos for this extension are made in SVG, but PNG is required.
+The build process will assume [ImageMagick](https://imagemagick.org/) is installed and will attempt to produce the PNG's from the SVG's using it.
+If you don't want to install this, eliminate the `icons` section from `src/manifest.json` before building.
+If there are no icons in the manifest, the build won't attempt their creation.

 1. Clone or download this repository
 2. Run `npm install` to install dependencies
 3. Run `npm run build` to build the extension